andrewsohrabi/web-sprint-challenge-advanced-state-management/README.md

 #### reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

-  * [ ] Adds the following state values into the initialState:
+  * [ X ] Adds the following state values into the initialState:
       - an array of smurfs
       - a boolean indicating if the app is loading
       - a string indicating a possible error message